MobilityData/gbfs.org/docs/en/tools.md

 - [JSON Schemas](https://github.com/MobilityData/gbfs-json-schema): A set of JSON schemas is available for each version of the specification as well as the current release candidate.
 The Canonical GBFS Validator is based on these schemas.

-- [Dataset Catalog (systems.csv)](https://github.com/MobilityData/gbfs/blob/master/systems.csv): There are now over 1250 shared mobility systems publishing GBFS worldwide.
-A catalog of these GBFS feeds is maintained by the GBFS community on the GBFS repo.
+- [Mobility Database](https://mobilitydatabase.org/feeds?gbfs=true): There are now over 1500 shared mobility systems publishing GBFS worldwide.
+A catalog of these GBFS feeds is maintained by the GBFS community.
 This is an incomplete list.
 If you have or are aware of a feed that does not appear on the list please add it.

 ## Libraries